 If you learn Japanese, you will be able to understand animations, movies, variety shows, news, and any mainstream Japanese media!
 This allows you to follow pop-culture, current events, history, and many other things in the original language, allowing for a deeper connection to Japan traditional and pop culture.

-By learning a less-commonly studied language which is notorious for being difficult at mastering, you may be able to benefit from unique opportunities unavailable to most people, as well as being regarded as adventurous and hard-working.
+By learning a less-commonly studied language which is notorious for being difficult to master, you may be able to benefit from unique opportunities, as well as being regarded as adventurous and hard-working.

 Japanese people can be shy.
 Many primary and secondary schools in Japan teach English.
-The majority of people in Japan has had at least minimal education in English.
-But even among those that are very competent in English, you will find that there are many Japanese who are reluctant to speak in English for lack of confidence or being humble.
+The majority of people in Japan have had at least minimal education in English.
+But even among those who are very competent in English, you will find that there are many Japanese who are reluctant to speak in English due to lack of confidence or being humble.

-You can, also, meet many others from around the world as well.
-This can lead to widen perspective on many different cultures, world issues, and ways of thinking.
-With all the new friends you can make, it is also possible to uncover new job opportunities through connections with friends, etc…
+You can also meet many others from around the world as well.
+This can widen your perspectives on many different cultures, world issues and ways of thinking.
+With all the new friends you can make, it is also possible to uncover new job opportunities through connections with friends, and so on.

 For manga fans, it also means early access to volumes that could otherwise take months (or even years) to receive an official translation.
 There is also something to be said about consuming media in its original language, in the way that the author meant it to be.
 Suddenly, all those visual gags and puns make sense!